civboot/civboot/README.md

 transistors from the 1970's.

-The basic language stack for software is currently imagined to be: Forth OS / bootloader largely paralleling the design of CollapseOS, but probably using [typeforth][typeforth].
-This work is [in progress](https://github.com/civboot/triforth), with a minimal forth language working, but it will undergo several redesigns before the next phase.
-The CivbootOS will use forth for all core software including filesystem, memory manager, (forth) shell, text editor, etc.  Very likely, severe restrictions will be put in place, like only being able to allocate up to 1KiB contiguous memory for most data structures.
+The basic language stack for software is currently imagined to be: Forth OS / bootloader like CollapseOS.
+This will be used to build a new computer language [fngi](https://github.com/vitiral/fngi), which can be used to make the full OS and coding environment.

-On top of this OS, software should be written including CAD, board-layout and VLSI software similar to [ImplicitCAD][ImplicitCAD], i.e. does not require a GUI.
+On top of this, software should be written including CAD, board-layout and VLSI software similar to [ImplicitCAD][ImplicitCAD], i.e. does not require a GUI.
 In addition communication protocols will likely be similar (or identical) to the [PJON 1-wire protocol][PJON] and Ham Radio, with minimal support for TCP/IP.
 Finally, a site-database can hold tutorials and educational software similar to [Khan Academy](https://www.khanacademy.org/), which can aid the self-learning of Civboot students.

 [Impurity doping]: https://en.wikipedia.org/wiki/Wafer_(electronics)#Impurity_doping
 [nanotube CPU]: https://www.sciencenews.org/article/chip-carbon-nanotubes-not-silicon-marks-computing-milestone